ISO 9001:2015 Clause 7.1.6 Organizational Knowledge

 - One must try to ensure that the learning that takes place is useful to the organization

-Generally speaking, there are two approaches to organisational learning.
+Generally speaking, there are two approaches to organizational learning.
 The first view looks at the firm as a whole and examines learning from a cognitive perspective.
-The second view looks at learning as community based, where the firm’s practitioners create knowledge in their own networks called communities of practice
+The second view looks at learning as community-based, where the firm’s practitioners create knowledge in their own networks called communities of practice

 Argrys and Schon identify three levels of learning which may be present in the organization:

 - Single loop learning: Consists of one feedback loop when the strategy is modified in response to an unexpected result (error correction).
 E.g. when sales are down, marketing managers inquire into the cause, and tweak the strategy to try to bring sales back on track.